marta1895/GA4-e-commerce-user-analysis/README.md

 # GA4-e-commerce-user-analysis
-This project explores 3 months of session-level event data from the Google Merchandise Store using the public GA4 obfuscated sample dataset on BigQuery.
-The goal: trace where users drop off in the conversion funnel, test whether marketing channels and device types meaningfully differ in conversion behavior, and measure cohort retention week-by-week
+This project explores 3 months of session-level data from the Google Merchandise Store using the public GA4 sample dataset on BigQuery.
+I wanted to look at where users drop off in the conversion funnel, whether marketing channels and device types really differ in how they convert, and how many users come back week after week.
-These analytical patterns — funnel conversion, channel attribution, cohort retention, device-segmented conversion testing — are the daily work of analysts at iGaming, e-commerce, and SaaS companies. iGaming operators don't publish behavioral data, but the SQL techniques (`UNNEST` of event arrays, struct field access, session-level metrics) and statistical methods (proportion z-tests, chi-square independence) translate 1:1 from this e-commerce sample to a sportsbook or casino analytics environment.

 ## Dashboard preview